EasyCorp/EasyAdminBundle/Resources/doc/3-customizing-first-backend.md

 ![Search view interface](images/easyadmin-search-view.png)

-By default, queries are performed on the contents of all entity properties, but you can change this behavior as explained in the [Chapter XX]().
+By default, queries are performed on the contents of all entity properties, but you can change this behavior as explained in the [Chapter 7](7-customizing-search-view.md).